ethanbass/chromatographR/README.md

 ## Contributing

 Contributions to the package are very welcome.
 Please get in touch (preferable by opening a GitHub [issue](https://github.com/ethanbass/chromatographR/issues)) to discuss any suggestions or to file a bug report.
-If you get an incoherent error message that you can't understand, that would also be a good reason to file a bug report.
-You can also file an issue if you have a file format that you'd like that isn't currently supported by chromatographR, preferably with a link to an example file.
+If you get a cryptic error message that you can't understand, that would also be a good reason to file an issue.
+You can also file an issue if you have a file format that that isn't currently supported by chromatographR.
+(If you do this, please include a link to an example file!)